freenas/freenas-docs/userguide/system.rst

 Mirroring the Boot Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If the system is currently booting from one device, another device can
+If the system is currently booting from a device, another device can
 be added to create a mirrored boot device.
-This way, if one
+If one
-device fails, the system still has a copy of the boot file system and
+device in a mirror fails, the remaining device can still be used to boot
-can be configured to boot from the remaining device in the mirror.
+the system.

 .. note:: When adding another boot device for a mirror, the new device
    must have at least the same capacity as the existing boot device.